 He was good, though, at the tough-guy side of it, and to give him credit he brings that to The Fastest Gun, imposing his authority on all and sundry, including his two henchmen.
-Said henches were both very good in Westerns, John Dehner and Noah Beery Jr. Dehner especially, as Taylor Swope, really makes the most of his part and in fact comes near to stealing the show.
-This one came between his parts in A Day of Fury and Tension at Table Rock – he made three feature Westerns in ’56.
+Said henches were both very good in Westerns, John Dehner and Noah Beery Jr. Dehner especially, as Taylor Swope, really makes the most of his role and in fact comes near to stealing the show.
+This picture came between his parts in A Day of Fury and Tension at Table Rock – he made three feature Westerns in ’56.
 He was always excellent in the genre, especially as a heavy.
 Beery was never less than completely convincing as a tough Westerner.
-For him this one, as badman Dink Wells, came between Jubal and Decision at Sundown.
+For him, this one, as badman Dink Wells, came between Jubal and Decision at Sundown.
 His name is one of those which makes you say “Oh, good’” when you see it in the credits.

 The blind man is right, of course, for now we see Glenn Ford (Ford was reputed to be one of the fastest draws in Tinseltown and maybe that’s why he did the picture, to show off his skills) practicing outside his home of Cross Creek, and mighty quick he is too.
 We know for sure that in the last reel there will be a showdown between Glenn and Brod, and we shall finally learn who is the fastest gun of all – though not necessarily alive.

 Glenn goes by the name of George Temple and he is the stolid storekeeper in Cross Creek, having to deal with tiresome women who change their mind over the color of an ordered dress and other irritations.
 His young wife Dora is pregnant.
-She is played by the glam Jeanne Crain, about whom I was talking the other day, for she was the feisty rancher destined to fall for Alan Ladd in Guns of the Timberland (1960), as well as taking the female lead opposite Kirk Douglas in Man Without a Star (1955).
+She is played by the glam Jeanne Crain, the feisty rancher destined to fall for Alan Ladd in Guns of the Timberland (1960), as well as taking the female lead opposite Kirk Douglas in Man Without a Star (1955).
 Unfortunately the part allotted to her in The Fastest Gun requires her only to nag, endlessly, at her husband, until he comes close to belting her.
 It was a thankless role.
 This was because of the dubious decision by director/writer not to reveal until late in the movie why such a super-fast gun is holed up keeping store in a one-horse town.

 On the plus side, this Western features some excellent character actors, such as Leif Erikson, John Dierkes, Rhys Williams, John Doucette and Chubby Johnson, all as townsmen, and in fact the small-town life is quite well portrayed.
 It is a claustrophobic place, one where everyone knows everyone else’s business.
 Paul Birch is a tough sheriff of another town who with a posse is pursuing the three ne’er-do-wells because they shot his brother in a bank robbery.
 He will arrive in Cross Creek in the last reel.

 However, another townsman is fourth-billed Russ Tamblyn, and his part really jars.
 He is only there to show off his acrobatic dancing skills, and for no other purpose, when he does a semi-comic turn at the town dance.
 This episode is bizarre, damages the atmosphere and tension and is strangely out of place.
 What he is doing in this movie is a mystery.
-He had started Westerns in Cave of Outlaws in 1951, did the hugely successful but (I think) dire musical Seven Brides for Seven Brothers (sometimes billed as a Western but not) in 1954, and then the semi-Western (more of a comedy-romance) Many Rivers to Cross in 1955.
+He had started Westerns in Cave of Outlaws in 1951, did the hugely successful but dire musical Seven Brides for Seven Brothers (sometimes billed as a Western but not) in 1954, and then the semi-Western (more of a comedy-romance) Many Rivers to Cross in 1955.
 He would later figure in other oaters (including one, the soapy Cimarron, with Glenn Ford again) before ending up doing dreadful spaghettis in Europe.
 It was, for me, an undistinguished Western career, though Tamblyn has his fans.

 Back to the plus side: there’s some nice black & white photography by George J Folsey, ex-Lasky silent cameraman who in the talkie era at Metro shot Seven Brides but also worked on two of the studio’s good Westerns, Saddle the Wind and Vengeance Valley.
 Most of The Fastest Gun was done on the Western town set but there’s the odd nice location shot (Red Rock Canyon State Park).
 And class act André Previn wrote and conducted the music, as he did for some of my all-time favorite pictures such as Bad Day at Black Rock, Devil’s Doorway and Escape from Fort Bravo.